livewire/livewire/docs/wire-model.md

 </select>
 ```

 Again, the only thing non-standard here is the `wire:key` that has been added to the second select.
-This ensures that when the state changes, the "selectedCity" value will be reset propertly.
+This ensures that when the state changes, the "selectedCity" value will be reset properly.

 ### Multi-select dropdowns